lebsockdeborah/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it is written.
 Strive to write clean, readable, and self-explanatory code that can be easily understood by others, including your future self.
 Invest time in naming variables meaningfully, structuring your code logically, and adding useful comments.
 Remember, simplicity and clarity are the keys to building maintainable software."

 In brief: "Write code as if the person who ends up maintaining it is a violent psychopath who knows where you live." - Martin Golding

+# 2024-01-27
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, programs must be written for people to read, and only incidentally for machines to execute."

+In practice, this means adhering to principles like DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and YAGNI (You Aren't Gonna Need It).
+Always refactor your code to improve its clarity and structure, use descriptive variable names, and document your work well.
+The true test of good code isn't just that it works but also how easily others can understand and build upon it in the future.